sankalp1999/Image_Captioning_With_Attention/README.md

 Suboptimal choice —> Not the best word —> Totally different sentence —> Bad alignment  with image

 ### Beam Search
+The greedy algorithm can lead to sub-optimal solution.
+Another solution is to use Exhaustive Search but it's time complexity would be exponential hence this is not feasible.
+So, we turn to beam search.

 Beam search is the game-changer.
 This part in the code is heavily inspired from sgrvinod implementation.